It's Good to Have Friends in Low Places

 I've attempted over the years to bend piles of fieldstone to my artistic will.
 I never got very far.
 But I still love rocks, and I deeply admire stonemasons who master the tango between the forces of gravity and the graceful forms that resist it.
 A day came when I was finally able to chat with Thea and snap her picture, above left.
 The shot below it is a much better (and better lit) portrait by Michael Clookey.

-Thea teaches stone masonry and she's sometimes for hire to build stuff either decorative or architectural.
+Thea teaches stone masonry and she's sometimes for hire to do work either decorative or architectural.
 If one day you decide you want a cute little homeowner-sized stone chapel built in your backyard, she's your girl.
 That is, if she feels like it.
 Thea does this kind of work as the spirit moves her.

 I'm in flat-out awe of Thea's work.
 So, apparently, is Oprah Winfrey.
 When we chatted, Thea confided that O's crew was due there two days hence to film a segment about her work.
 For me, the segment disappointed.
 It barely grazed Thea's genius.
 But Thea was already a rock star.
 She inspired the reflective piece "Rock, Gravity and Friction" on my blog which is undergoing an overhaul at the moment.